-- Local health care providers (i.e. NHS, GP)
+- Local health care providers such as the NHS or GP

-- Local and central government departments (i.e. Department of Work and Pensions)
+- Local and central government departments, such as the Department of Work and Pensions

 - Isle of Wight and Hampshire Constabulary

-- E Tapestry database (used to record your information and administer services)
+- Charity Log database, used to record your information and administer services

 - Barclays Bank